f3cuk/WICKED-AI/changelist.md

 Type | Description
 ------------: | -------------
-`enhancement` | Added option to clean gear on roadkilled ai @nerdalertdk `enhancement` | Added option to spawn smoke on mission complete @nerdalertdk `enhancement` | Added option in % chance to destruct weapons on roadkill @nerdalertdk
+`enhancement` | Added nightvision to AI at night @nerdalertdk `enhancement` | Randomized the type of static weapon to spawn @nerdalertdk `enhancement` | Added option to clean gear on roadkilled ai @nerdalertdk `enhancement` | Added option to spawn smoke on mission complete @nerdalertdk `enhancement` | Added option in % chance to destruct weapons on roadkill @nerdalertdk